-Susan Lakin is a Professor at the Rochester Institute of Technology (RIT) and Chair of the Advertising Program in the School of Photographic Arts and Sciences.
+Susan Lakin is a Professor at the Rochester Institute of Technology (RIT) in the School of Photographic Arts and Sciences.
 She has a Bachelor of Fine Arts in Photography from Art Center College of Design in Pasadena, California and worked commercially in Los Angeles, Sweden and Australia.
 In addition to her commercial work, she owned and operated a professional retail photographic supply store in Burbank, CA.

 Attracted to RIT’s strong photography and computer science departments, Susan accepted her teaching position shortly after completing an MFA in Art Studio with an emphasis in digital arts at the University of California, Santa Barbara.
 The work on this website reflects the projects developed since that time.
 Currently she works across disciplines in her photography and academic practices.